fedora-infra/fedocal/doc/usage.rst

 Delete a calendar
 -----------------

-One can always delete a calendar if she/he is an administrator as defined above.
+One can edit a calendar if she/he is a fedocal administrator or a list administrator as defined above.

 To delete a calendar, select the calendar to delete in the main menu by clicking on its name.
 Then go to the ``Admin`` entry of the main menu and